-Carrots are grown year-round, but summer heat causes increased bitterness and decreased sweetness.
-Romance is our best variety for the heat of summer.
+- Carrots are grown year-round, but summer heat causes increased bitterness and decreased sweetness.
+'Romance' is our best variety for the heat of summer.

-When it's hot and dry, you can also grow shorter, smaller carrot types that mature relatively quickly, such as the Parisian Market variety Atlas.
+- When it's hot and dry, you can also grow shorter, smaller carrot types that mature relatively quickly, such as the Parisian market variety 'Atlas.'

 - Sufficiently irrigating carrots from seeding to harvest can help keep soil cool, and flavor better.
 Roots that are well irrigated will be milder and less bitter.

-Along with holding good flavor, we evaluate radishes for heat tolerance by how crisp they stay and how soon they become pithy in warmer weather.
+- Along with holding good flavor, we evaluate radishes for heat tolerance by how crisp they stay and how soon they become pithy in warmer weather.

 - For Round Red Radishes, we additionally evaluate how well they retain an attractive, uniformly round radish shape.
-Rover is by the far our best heat-tolerant radish, followed by Crunchy Royale.
-The other small round radishes do not do well in extreme heat.
+'Rover' is by the far our best heat-tolerant radish, followed by 'Crunchy King.'
+Most small round radishes do not do well in extreme heat.

-- For Specialty Types and Daikons, these work well: Shunkyo Semi-Long, Nero Tondo, KN-Bravo, Alpine, Discovery and Summer Cross No. 3.
+- For Specialty Types and Daikons, these work well: 'Shunkyo Semi-Long,' 'Nero Tondo,' 'KN-Bravo,' 'Alpine,' and 'Summer Cross No. 3.'
 Refer to our Specialty & Daikon Radish Planting Program for additional details.
 Note that the flavor of all radishes will tend to be hotter and harsher in flavor when grown in hot weather than when grown in cool weather.
 This is especially true of the specialty and daikon types.

 - Browse all our Heat-Tolerant Radishes.

-No matter where you grow, putting a plan in place before the arrival of hot, humid weather will help minimize the detrimental effects of heat on your success.
+No matter where you grow, putting a plan in place before the arrival of peak hot, humid weather will help minimize the detrimental effects of heat on your success.
 By choosing varieties known to be heat-tolerant, timing your plantings accordingly, following Best Hot-Weather Cultural Practices, and Cooling & Storing Your Summer-Harvested Crops correctly — as well as tracking what works best under which conditions — you can maximize the quality of your cool-weather crops during warm and hot weather.